-An unusually grey dawn smothered Thailand’s Koh Chang as we wiped the sleep from our eyes.
-In a fit of enthusiastic pique we had volunteered our services for the day’s fishing expedition and now found ourselves aboard a small red boat alongside the captain and his two sons.
+The grey dawn smothered Koh Chang as we wiped the sleep from our eyes.
+In a fit of enthusiasm, we had volunteered our services for the day’s fishing expedition, as though our presence on this Thai island had osmotically imbued us with energy borne of wild-eyed excitement.
+Now, we found ourselves aboard a small red boat alongside the captain and his two sons.
 Open water beckoned.

-Our hunting ground was the strait between the island and distant, hazy Trat.
-As we motored along we noticed low flying cloud had enveloped the island’s forest peaks as heavy rain approached us.
+Our hunting ground was the strait between the island and distant, hazy Trat, the border town straddling Thailand and neighbouring Cambodia.
+As we motored along, we saw the low-lying cloud envelop the island’s forest peaks in an ominous grey embrace, heralding the approach of heavy rain.
 The captain noticed our concerns.
-‘It’s always dark this time of day,’ he soothed, ‘mai bpen rai.’
+‘It’s always dark this time of day,’ he soothed, ‘Mai bpen rai.’

-With that he furnished us with our tools: Nescafe cans circled with twine.
+Peptalk concluded, he furnished us with our tools: empty coffee cans encircled with twine.

-Although we hadn’t yet mastered the art of leaning over the sides and not falling in we felt we might be naturals at this game.
-Like true pros we attacked the sea again and again.
+Although we had yet to master the art of leaning over the sides and not falling in, we felt we might be naturals at this game.
+Like pros, we attacked the sea again and again.

 The day proceeded splendidly.

-It was here the fishing hierarchy was cemented.
+It was this occurrence that cemented the fishing hierarchy.
 These experienced youngsters, their whole lives devoted to the ocean, were using empty gallon-sized bottles of washing-up liquid to catch their prey.
-Our Nescafe cans simply couldn’t compete.
+Our coffee cans could not compete with the youngsters’ intrinsic bond with the ocean.

-Suitably chastened with a growing sense of rod envy, I peered at our handful of fluorescent butterfly fish and caught the stoic captain’s eye.
+Suitably chastened and with a growing sense of rod envy, I peered at our handful of fluorescent butterflyfish and caught the stoic captain’s eye.
 He smiled a toothy, sympathetic grin that told us everything we needed to know.
-The spirit was willing but the flesh was weak.
-As if to compound our position my companion, upon being intimidated by a seagull, fell into the sea.
+The spirit was willing, but the flesh was weak.
+As if to compound our position, my companion, upon being intimidated by a seagull, fell into the sea.

-However, the two young fishermen were excellent teachers and before long we had caught a respectable pile of fish for an excellent barbecue.
+However, the two young fishermen were excellent teachers, and before long, we had caught a respectable pile of fish for a barbecue.
 On a deserted beach at the island’s northern tip cold bottles of Chang clinked as we toasted the fishermen for allowing us to spend the day with them learning their trade.

 Later, dining on Barracuda curry, we waxed lyrical about our trip.
 It appeared as though we had discovered an entirely new breed of fish, one that grew in size and quantity every time someone asked a question about it.
 We dined on it for a long time afterwards.